And More Money Than You Think.

 “Dad, you’re sitting on appreciated stock.
 Why don’t you donate it, avoid gains tax, get a tax deduction, and receive guaranteed income for life?”

-He asked, “Is that legal?”
+“Is that legal?”
+He Asked

 Another example: an elderly couple I am close to.
 Good friends.
 Grateful that they are still alive.
 They give to charity on a regular basis, a few hundred here, a few hundred there.
 But I can’t help noticing that they’re both slowing down.
 They struggle with new things, like learning how to operate a cordless phone.